osohq/oso/new-docs/content/any/tooling/repl.md

 query>
 ```

-If you installed oso into a project and are using [Yarn](https://yarnpkg.com/), you can run `yarn oso` to start the REPL:
+If you installed Oso into a project and are using [Yarn](https://yarnpkg.com/), you can run `yarn oso` to start the REPL:

 ```
 $ yarn oso
 query>
 ```

-If you installed oso into a project and are using NPM, you can add a
+If you installed Oso into a project and are using NPM, you can add a
 script to [the `scripts` property of your project’s package.json](https://docs.npmjs.com/files/package.json#scripts):

 ```